 - You can place driftwood, rocks, etc. in the tank.
 I’ll highly recommend cholla wood as shrimps simply get crazy over them.
 The cholla woods have lots of holes throughout its body.
 The ghost shrimps can hide in these holes.

-- I like this Pacific Driftwood for hiding places.
+- I like this Natural Driftwood for hiding places.
 It is natural, looks extremely good and shrimps love these type of woods too!
 They grow biofilm over them which is a natural food source for shrimps.

 - You can also keep commercial hideouts like caves from the fish store.
 But I’ll give more priority to the first two options.